Augus1999/pyPDFeditor-GUI/README.md

 If you are working on Windows platform and having no Python 3 installed, download pyinstaller-prepackaged executable files [here](https://github.com/Augus1999/pyPDFeditor-GUI/releases).

+### Using on Windows

+If you want the UI has a native round boder and shadow effect on <u>Windows 11</u>, go to the python file `pdfEditor.py`, find line 8, change the state `system_style=False` into `system_style=True`, and run the application again.
+It may affect the colour theme.
+The default setting is no-shadow-effect and border radius = 0.

 ## Screenshots
 <img src=".\screenshots\welcome.jpg" width=500 alt="welcome page">